My Al Capone Museum | home

 sole remaining holding was his lavish gambling club, the Casa Madrid at 171 North 25th Street in Melrose

-Park, which doubled as his residence.
-On September 23, 1961 Rocco was arrested at the Casa Madrid and safes were seized, but the disposition of the case is unknown.
-The club was later closed ,but Syndicate bosses continued to meet in the basement as late as 1969.
-DeGrazia's wife Margaret died in 1975 and he faded into obscurity afterwards, dying largely unnoticed of natural causes in Melrose Park on
+Park, which also doubled as his residence.
+On September 23, 1961, Rocco was arrested at the Casa Madrid and safes were seized, but the disposition of the case is unknown.
+After many failed attempts at revoking his liquor license and charging DeGrazia with running a gambling establishment, the club will nonetheless finally be closed, but Syndicate bosses continued to meet in the basement there as late as 1969.
+DeGrazia's wife Margaret, died in 1975 and he quickly faded into obscurity afterwards, dying largely unnoticed of natural causes in Melrose Park on

 December 17, 1978.